 - Valuable business insights from time-tracking and attendance data

 - Automatic updates for changes in pay, overtime, and employee bonuses

 - Benefit fund deductions and disbursements

 - Employee access to payroll, schedule, and retirement plan data

-Effective software solutions integrate with other business tools, like point-of-sale and human resources, for example.
+Effective software solutions easily integrate with other business tools, like point-of-sale systems and human resources platforms.
 Integration across multiple departments enhances transparency and enhances job performance.

 9 things you should look for in a payroll service provider